🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 Health-wise, in order for a species’ offspring to succeed and have future generations stronger than the former – their genomes have to be able to adapt.
 Importantly, they need to adapt at least as fast as their ever-changing environment.
 If they don’t succeed in doing so, then their species will be overtaken and no longer exist.

-An important concept to consider, is that nature’s way of making a species stronger - is to provide a mechanism in which the weakest offspring never survive long enough to reproduce.
+An important concept to consider, is that nature’s way of making a species stronger - is to provide a mechanism in which the weakest offspring don't survive long enough to reproduce.
 This ensures that defective (comparatively weaker) genomes reach the end of their existence, and don't become replicated through offspring.

 Further, a newly-evolved pathogen typically hinders the weakest of the population.
-Hence, the very-young and the very-old are always the most vulnerable.
-This is natural occurrence within human evolution.
+Hence, the very-young and the very-old are typically the most vulnerable.
+This is a natural occurrence within ongoing human evolution.

 As a result, it's logical to conclude that if a serious outbreak occurs (like our last pandemic) which strikes down a substantial amount of people within reproductive age (young mothers and fathers), this is not natural!
-Something had to have occurred in order to disrupt the natural-order of things, for healthy-young-adults to be concerned about a pandemic.
+Something had to have occurred in order to disrupt the natural-order of things, and for healthy-young-adults to be concerned about a pandemic.

 With the exception of earth’s great flood, God's preference has always been for earth's population to increase - not decrease!
 Further, if viruses could naturally evolve faster than mankind’s ability to fight them off... then we would have been wiped out long ago.
 Obviously, this hasn't been the case; in fact, quite the opposite!